men’s preventive care from what age

 Katrin Straub

-Many men neglect preventive examinations, but early detection can save lives.
-Find out which check-ups you're entitled to and how you can actively protect your health.
-This article provides you with a clear guide through the most important preventive appointments.
+Many men neglect preventive check-ups, but early detection can save lives.
+Find out which checks you are entitled to and how you can actively protect your health.
+This article offers you a clear guide through the most important preventive appointments.

 The topic in brief and concise terms

-Men are entitled to preventive services starting from the age of 18, beginning with dental check-ups; the general health check-up is scheduled every three years from the age of 35.
+Men are entitled to preventive care from the age of 18, starting with dental check-ups; the general health check-up is scheduled every three years from the age of 35.

-Specific cancer screenings for men include skin cancer screening (from age 35, every two years), prostate/genital cancer (from age 45, annually), and bowel cancer (from age 50, various options).
+Specific cancer screenings for men include skin cancer screening (from age 35, every two years), prostate/genital cancer screening (from age 45, annually) and bowel cancer screening (from age 50, various options).

-A one-time abdominal aorta ultrasound for early detection of aneurysm is covered by health insurance for men aged 65 and over.
+A one-off ultrasound scan of the abdominal aorta for early detection of aneurysms is paid for by health insurance for men aged 65 and over.

-Many men wonder: Which preventive examinations are relevant for me, and at what age should I start them?
-The good news is: The German healthcare system provides a range of sensible early detection examinations, the costs of which are covered by statutory health insurance.
-Preventive care begins at the age of 18 with a bi-annual dental check-up.
-Between the ages of 18 and 35, men are also entitled to a one-time general health check-up.
-This serves as an initial assessment of one’s health.
-Regular participation in preventive examinations can significantly reduce the risk of long-term effects.
-This initial overview already shows that preventive care is a topic for every age group and does not only begin in advanced age.
-The following presentation gives you a detailed insight into the recommended measures.
+Many men ask themselves: which preventive examinations are relevant for me, and from what age should I start?
+The good news is that the German healthcare system provides a range of sensible early detection examinations, the costs of which are covered by statutory health insurance funds.
+From the age of 18, preventive care begins with the half-yearly dental check-up.
+Between the ages of 18 and 35, men are also entitled to a one-off general health check-up.
+This serves as an initial assessment of health.
+Regular participation in preventive examinations can significantly reduce the risk of late complications.
+This first overview already shows that preventive care is a topic for every stage of life and does not only begin in later years.
+The following overview gives you a detailed insight into the recommended measures.

-From the age of 35, men can also have a skin cancer screening every two years.
-During this examination, the entire skin surface is inspected by a trained doctor, often a dermatologist or qualified general practitioner, for suspicious changes.
-In Germany, over two hundred thousand people are newly diagnosed with skin cancer each year.
-The screening aims to detect both the dangerous black skin cancer (malignant melanoma) and the more common forms of white skin cancer (basal cell carcinoma, squamous cell carcinoma) at an early stage.
-When detected early, skin cancer is usually very treatable.
-The examination typically takes only about 15 minutes.
-Remember to regularly monitor your skin yourself.
-The next important stage of men's health care concerns specific types of cancer that occur more frequently with age.
+Also from the age of 35, men can have a skin cancer screening every two years.
+During this examination, the entire surface of the skin is checked for suspicious changes by a trained doctor, often a dermatologist or a qualified GP.
+In Germany, more than two hundred thousand people are newly diagnosed with skin cancer every year.
+The screening aims to detect both the dangerous black skin cancer (malignant melanoma) and the more common forms of non-melanoma skin cancer (basal cell carcinoma, squamous cell carcinoma) at an early stage.
+Detected early, skin cancer is highly curable in most cases.
+The examination usually takes only about 15 minutes.
+Remember to regularly check your skin yourself as well.
+The next important stage of men's preventive care concerns specific types of cancer that become more common with age.

-Cancer screening for prostate and genitals: A must from 45
+Cancer screening for the prostate and genitals: A must from age 45

-From the age of 45, men are entitled to an annual examination for the early detection of prostate cancer and cancers of the external genitalia.
-Prostate cancer is the most common type of cancer among men in Germany, with approximately sixty-six thousand nine hundred new cases each year.
-During this screening, the doctor palpates the prostate from the rectum to detect any hardening or enlargement.
-Additionally, the external genital organs and regional lymph nodes in the groin are examined.
-Although palpation cannot detect all tumors, it is an important initial measure.
-The PSA test, a blood test for determining prostate-specific antigen, is not a regular insurance benefit for early detection without a concrete suspicion, but can be a worthwhile individual health service (IGeL) and should be discussed with the doctor.
-A cancer insurance can provide additional security here.
-Colon cancer prevention is another important pillar of oncological prevention.
+From the age of 45, men are entitled to an annual examination for the early detection of cancers of the prostate and the external genitalia.
+Prostate cancer is the most common cancer in men in Germany, with around sixty-six thousand nine hundred new cases each year.
+During this screening, the doctor examines the prostate from the rectum to detect any hardening or enlargement.
+In addition, the external genitalia and the regional lymph nodes in the groin are examined.
+Although the palpation examination cannot detect all tumours, it is an important first measure.
+The PSA test, a blood test to determine prostate-specific antigen, is not a standard health insurance benefit for early detection without a specific suspicion, but it can be a useful individual health service (IGeL) and should be discussed with the doctor.
+A cancer insurance policy can provide additional security here.
+Bowel cancer screening is another important pillar of oncological prevention.

-Bowel cancer screening: Take early action from age 50
+Bowel cancer screening: act early from age 50

-Bowel cancer screening is an essential part of men's health checks from the age of 50.
-Men have several options here, the costs of which are covered by health insurance.
+Colorectal cancer screening is an essential part of men's preventive care from the age of 50.
+Men have several options here, the costs of which are covered by health insurance providers.
 Between the ages of 50 and 54, men can have an annual immunological test for hidden blood in the stool (iFOBT).
-Alternatively, men can opt for an initial preventive colonoscopy from the age of 50; a second one follows after at least ten years if the findings are clear.
-The colonoscopy is considered the most reliable method, as it not only detects cancer but also precursors (polyps), which can often be removed immediately.
-If a man decides against the colonoscopy, he can take the stool test every two years from the age of 55.
-Each year, about fifty-eight thousand nine hundred people are newly diagnosed with bowel cancer in Germany.
-A private pension insurance can help to close financial gaps in the event of illness.
-With increasing age, another specific examination is added.
+Alternatively, men can opt for their first preventive colonoscopy (colonoscopy) from the age of 50; a second follows at the earliest after ten years if the findings are unremarkable.
+Colonoscopy is considered the most reliable method, as it can detect not only cancer but also precancerous stages (polyps), which can often be removed immediately.
+If a man chooses not to have a colonoscopy, he can have the stool test every two years from the age of 55.
+Each year, around fifty-eight thousand nine hundred people in Germany are newly diagnosed with colorectal cancer.
+A private pension insurance policy can help close financial gaps in the event of illness.
+As you get older, another specific examination is added.

-Men aged 65 and over are offered a one-time ultrasound examination for the early detection of aneurysms of the abdominal artery (abdominal aortic aneurysm).
-An aneurysm is a pathological expansion of the main artery in the abdominal area, which can remain unnoticed for a long time.
-The risk of such an aneurysm increases with age; men are about four to six times more likely to be affected than women.
-If a large aneurysm ruptures, there is an acute danger to life due to internal bleeding.
-The ultrasound examination is painless and only takes a few minutes.
-If an aneurysm is detected early, it can be regularly monitored and treated if necessary, before it becomes dangerous.
-This examination completes the range of the most important insurance-funded preventive services.
+Men aged 65 and over are offered a one-off ultrasound scan for the early detection of aneurysms of the abdominal aorta (abdominal aortic aneurysm).
+An aneurysm is an abnormal widening of the main artery in the abdomen, which can remain unnoticed for a long time.
+The risk of such an aneurysm increases with age; men are affected about four to six times more often than women.
+If a large aneurysm ruptures, there is an acute risk to life from internal bleeding.
+The ultrasound scan is painless and takes only a few minutes.
+If an aneurysm is detected early, it can be monitored regularly and treated if necessary before it becomes dangerous.
+This examination completes the range of the most important health insurance-funded preventative care services.
 But what if you think beyond these basic services?

-In addition to the standard services provided by statutory health insurance, there are further examinations that can be meaningful in certain cases but often need to be paid for personally as Individual Health Services (IGeL).
-This includes, for example, the previously mentioned PSA test for prostate cancer screening without specific suspicion.
-Extended cardiovascular checks, such as an exercise ECG or a cardiac ultrasound, can also be conducted based on specific risk profiles or upon personal request.
-Many men opt for such additional examinations to gain a more comprehensive picture of their health.
-The costs for these vary depending on the examination and medical practice, often ranging from twenty to one hundred fifty euros.
-Our expert tip: Speak openly with your doctor about your individual risk factors and which additional tests might be particularly advisable for you.
-Income protection insurance is also an important component of personal security.
+In addition to the standard services covered by statutory health insurers, there are further examinations that may be sensible in individual cases, but often have to be paid for privately as Individual Health Services (IGeL).
+These include, for example, the PSA test mentioned earlier for early detection of prostate cancer without specific suspicion.
+More extensive cardiovascular checks, such as an exercise ECG or a heart ultrasound, can also be carried out for certain risk profiles or at your own request.
+Many men choose such additional examinations in order to gain a more comprehensive picture of their health.
+The costs vary depending on the examination and the medical practice, often in the range of twenty to one hundred and fifty euros.
+Our expert tip: speak openly with your doctor about your individual risk factors and which additional tests might be personally recommended for you.
+An income protection insurance policy is also an important component of personal financial protection.
 The following list shows some examples of IGeL services:

-• More comprehensive blood tests (e.g., vitamin levels, extended liver values)
+• More extensive blood tests (e.g. vitamin levels, extended liver function values)

 • Exercise ECG to assess heart performance under exertion

-• Measurement of intraocular pressure for early glaucoma detection
+• Intraocular pressure measurement for early glaucoma detection

 • Bone density measurement for osteoporosis risk

-Careful consideration of the benefits and costs is crucial here.
-Understanding your own health is the first step to a long, active life.
+Careful consideration of benefits and costs is crucial here.
+Knowing your own health is the first step towards a long, active life.

 FAQ